Breath of Fire III: Story

-After crossing a long bridge, they arrive in the port city of Rhapala and agree to help a guild worker named Beyd repair the lighthouse.
-The heroes manage to help him and soon travel through the heart of a volcano to Urkan Region, the group arrive at the temple of which Garr had spoken.
-Garr and Ryu journey inward alone.
-There, Garr reveals the true fate of the Brood, the race of dragons that once populated the world.
-He explained that the Brood was slaughtered by the hundreds by Garr and his fellow guardians at the behest of Myria, an ancient goddess who promised an age of peace in return.
-With Ryu being the last living dragon, Garr attempts to slay him, but Ryu beats him and escapes.
-Having been easily defeated by a child of the Brood, Garr has an epiphany: the Brood didn't really fight back against him and the other guardians and could have easily defeated them.
+Garr agrees to help the group find Rei and Teepo, on the condition that Ryu accompany him to a sacred temple far to the east.
+They travel to Urkan Region, and arrive at the temple.
+Inside, Garr reveals the Brood, the race of dragons that once populated the world, was slaughtered by Garr and his fellow guardians at the behest of Myria, an ancient goddess who promised an age of peace in return.
+Ryu being the last living dragon, Garr attempts to slay him.
+Ryu beats him and escapes.
+Having been easily defeated by a child of the Brood, Garr has an epiphany: the Brood did not really fight back against him and the other guardians.

-The story cuts to several years later, when reports of a rampaging dragon have led Garr to the same mines where Ryu was originally found.
-In the depths of the mine he finds Ryu, now a young adult.
-After convincing Ryu that means him no harm, Garr asks forgiveness for his actions against his people centuries ago.
-He also entreats Ryu to help him discover the true motivation behind Myria's genocide against the Brood.
-After leaving Dauna Mines, they come across a ferocious Weretiger on Ogre Road.
-Back in Yraald Region, the pair re-groups with Nina, now a young adult, too, who led a regiment in arresting Mayor McNeil in his involvement with the attempt on Ryu's life as well as the destruction of their home in the woods.
-They soon discover the Weretiger has moved through the village, and found that Loki was mauled.
-They track the weretiger to the Cedar Woods to make a shocking discovery that Rei is not only alive, but the beast they encountered, and battling Mikba, the leader of the crime organization responsible for the attack on his friends.
-Rei then tracks down Mikba to Checkpoint in Dauna Hills, and is severely wounded in the process.
-Once Rei joins their group, they learn that he has not seen Teepo since the incident, either.
+Several years later, reports of a rampaging dragon lead Garr to Ryu, now a young adult.
+Garr asks forgiveness for his actions against his people and entreats Ryu to help him discover the true motivation behind Myria's genocide of the Brood.
+Back in Yraal Region, the pair regroups with Nina, who led a regiment in arresting Mayor McNeil for his involvement with the attempt on Ryu's life and the destruction of their home.
+A weretiger has moved through the village, and Loki was mauled.
+They track the weretiger, revealed to be Rei.
+Rei has not seen Teepo since the incident.